IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 - **Homebrew**: Homebrew is required for installing dependencies such as Colima and Docker CLI.
 If Homebrew is not installed on your system, the extension shows a prompt to install it during the Db2 instance setup.
 The prompt opens a terminal window where you can enter your system password and interact as needed.
 The installation script runs automatically.
 Monitor the terminal for any errors.
 After Homebrew is installed, the Db2 instance creation resumes automatically.

-- **System resources**: Help ensure that your system has a minimum of 4 GB of available RAM and sufficient disk space for the Db2 container.
+- **System resources**: Ensure that your system has a minimum of 4 GB of available RAM and sufficient disk space for the Db2 container.

 ##### Windows Subsystem for Linux (WSL)